matthijskooijman/udiald/README.md

 History
 =======
-`umtsd2` has been developed for Fon, for use in their Fonera routers.
+`udiald` has been developed for Fon, for use in their Fonera routers.
-During the beginning of the 2013, the sources for `umtsd2` have been published under the GPL, to allow the OpenWRT project to also start using `umtsd2`.
+During the beginning of the 2013, the sources for `udiald` have been published under the GPL, to allow the OpenWRT project to also start using `udiald`.

-`umtsd2` is the successor to umtsd.lua, which is a rough `lua` implementation with the same goals that is shipped on the "fon-ng" firmware for the Fonera 2.0g and 2.0n.
+`udiald` is the successor to umtsd.lua, which is a rough `lua` implementation with the same goals that is shipped on the "fon-ng" firmware for the Fonera 2.0g and 2.0n. `udiald` was initially developed under the name `umtsd2` but was renamed shortly after publishing the sources.

 Licensing
 =========